 The Clarke DS Fellowship is your path to a career as a Diplomatic Security Service (DSS) Special Agent in the Bureau of Diplomatic Security – the federal law enforcement and security bureau of the U.S. Department of State.

 When you successfully complete the fellowship program and Foreign Service entry requirements, you will receive an appointment as a DSS Special Agent.
-This appointment is a five-year commitment upon entry into the Foreign Service.
+This appointment is a three-year commitment upon entry into the Foreign Service.

 What is the Diplomatic Security Service?

 The Diplomatic Security Service (DSS) is responsible for providing a safe and secure environment for the conduct of U.S. diplomacy and conducting transnational criminal investigations around the world.
 DSS is a leader in mitigating terrorist threats to U.S. personnel and facilities, generating innovations in cybersecurity, and engineering physical and technical security systems.

 DSS has the largest global reach of any U.S. federal law enforcement agency, with offices in over 30 U.S. cities and in more than 270 locations around the world.
 DSS has more than 2,500 special agents, security engineering officers, security technical specialists, and diplomatic couriers working and traveling worldwide.

 What Do DSS Special Agents Do?